Find Trade Colleges

 88% Freshmen Loans

 There are 757 students at Union College in total, 669 of which are undergraduates, and of those, 586 are full-time.
-The average graduation time for an undergraduate student at Union College is 4.5 years.
+It takes the average Union College undergraduate about 4.5 years to complete their degree.

 Around 98% of students who apply get accepted.
-Of the accepted students, 32% are men and 68% are women.
+Around 32% of accepted students are men, and 68% are women.

 Private for-profit Public vs. Private